jrengdahl/PDP-11/README.txt

 Run the following command (copied from build-newlib.sh, where it is commented out): git clone https://github.com/cptnapalm/newlib-pdp11.git

-As of February 2024 this newlib repo was left in a dirty state, and the author has not touched it since 2018.
+As of February 2024 this newlib repo exists in a dirty state, and the author has not touched it since 2018.
 Several files contain git merge conflicts that cause compile errors.
 These will have to be located and fixed.